The-Wishlist-Co/docs/eventcollectorAPI.md

 ## Update Notification Job
-For UPdating an existing job by adding parameters or changing existing ones.
+For Updating an existing job by adding parameters or changing existing ones.
 Job id cannot be updated.

 Method: ``` PUT ```